rhelmer/update-client/README.md

 `cargo run`

-The client will attempt to connect to port 8000 on localhost, and will send an update request.
+The client will attempt to connect to `http://localhost:8000` and send an update request.

 If updates are available, the client will attempt to download and apply them on the local system and send a "completion"